benoit-liquet/SEMI-MARKOV-VIGNETTE/Section4-1.md

 ### Get some plot results

-Plot of the cummulative transition-specific intensity/hazard functions can be obtained using the R package **flexsurv**
+Plot of the cumulative transition-specific intensity/hazard functions can be obtained using the R package **flexsurv**

 ```r